pratt-itl/MAG/pages/spatial_analysis/spatial_analysis.md

 ### Sensor Modules Design

-One of our main goal is to pursue this as an interdisciplinary research and involve as many research assisants from different disciplines as possible.
+One of our main goals is to pursue this as an interdisciplinary research and involve as many research assisants from different disciplines as possible.
 For our sensor network, the immediate design challenge is to develop a proper housing that can facilitate air flow and heat dissipation, battery and port access, and last but not least, mounting and structural issues, all the while keeping the design as compact and portable as possible.

-Example design of our sensor network modules, designed and prototyped by our research assistant from Industrial Design Department.
+An example design of our sensor network modules, designed and prototyped by our research assistant from the Industrial Design Department.